Cloudxtreme/cle/README.md

 You should be able to install this in most package managers by installing `libssl-dev`.

+The program can be installed to `/usr/local/bin` by running `make install`, and can be removed by running `make remove`.

+There are bash completions for this program provided in `completion/clec`.
+This file can be installed by running `make install`, or by simply copying it somewhere it will be sourced by bash.

 # Syntax

 `cle <key name> [arguments]`